HimanshuR321/SoC-IITB-2025-Trackathon/Week1/Assignment/README.md

 6. **Your Tech Stack (so far)** – Even if it's just HTML and CSS, own it
 7. **Fun Fact About You** – Example: “I once pushed to main on the first try” (we won’t believe you)

+Attached a reference image if you are unable to understand (Please note that this is only for reference, you can follow this or google a better design)
 ---

 ## 💡 Learning Outcomes